Docker Volume Mounts¶

 - "D:/Example/Pictures:/photoprism/originals"

-If read-only mode is enabled, all features that require write permission to the originals folder are disabled, e.g. WebDAV, uploading and deleting files.
-Set PHOTOPRISM_READONLY to "true" in docker-compose.yml for this.
-You can mount a folder with the :ro flag to make Docker block write operations as well.
+When read-only mode is enabled, all features that require write permission to the originals folder are disabled, e.g. WebDAV, uploading and deleting files.
+To do this, set PHOTOPRISM_READONLY

-SQLite, config, cache, thumbnail and sidecar files are saved in the storage folder:
+SQLite, config, cache, backup, thumbnail and sidecar files are saved in the storage folder:

 Should you later want to move your instance to another host, the easiest and most time-saving way is to copy the entire storage folder along with your originals and database.